Baldi00/MusicPlayer/README.md

 # Music Player
 Since Microsoft made its Groove a non-working crap I decided to create my own music player

-⚠ Use the Stop button on your keyboard to toggle the main window visibility
+⚠ Double click the Stop button on your keyboard to toggle the main window visibility

 <img src="screenshot.png">